 The school at the heart of this project will cater for pupils with a diagnosis of autism and associated high-level social emotional and mental health needs.
 Pupils may have co-occurring needs but these will be secondary to the autism in their impact on pupils’ development and learning needs.
 The detailed specification for the proposed school is available on this page.

-You can register your interest in our special free school, receive an invite to our engagement event or ask a question about our proposal or the context in Solihull by using the online form on the main menu of this page.
-If you prefer you can email firstname.lastname@example.org.
+You can ask a question about our proposal or the background context in Solihull by emailing email@example.com.
 Questions asked by potential proposers will be published on this website along with our response.